top of page

 Anxiety/Panic Disorders

-Anxiety is that it is a perceived fear about a future that has not yet happened.
-It presents itself as worry and panic and can cause physiological changes in the body such as racing heart rate, sweating, racing thoughts, and irritability.
+Anxiety is a perceived fear about a future that has not yet happened.
+It presents itself as worry and panic and can cause physiological changes in the body, such as pounding heart, sweating, racing thoughts, and irritability.
 Experiencing occasional anxiety is a normal part of life.
-However, people with anxiety disorders frequently have intense, excessive, and persistent worry and fear about everyday situations that can be debilitating.
+However, people with anxiety disorders frequently have intense, excessive, and persistent debilitating worry and agitation about everyday situations.

-Anxiety can actually be a good thing, however, and when we learn how to work with it, rather than fighting with it, we can find that symptoms begin to go away on their own.
-My approach to treating anxiety is by utilizing a combination of Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and Dialectical Behavioral Therapy to examine anxious thoughts, figure out ways to readjust our thinking, and develop better coping skills.
+Anxiety can actually be a good thing, however.
+When we learn how to work with it, rather than fighting it, we may find that symptoms begin to go away on their own.
+My approach to treating anxiety is to utilize a combination of Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and Dialectical Behavioral Therapy to examine anxious thoughts, figure out ways to readjust our thinking, and develop better coping skills.
 Together we can work on how to manage this feeling so that you can take back control of your life.
 For more information on Anxiety, Click Here.

 CBT